aws-samples/aws-msk-content-streaming/README.md

 You can now test it by creating an new item.
 Give it a title and add some content.
 If you have finished click _create post_

-> You can access the app at [localhost:3000](http://localhost:3000) if a new browser windows has not been opened by the developement server.
+> You can access the app at [localhost:3000](http://localhost:3000) if you run the example on your local machine.

 ## License